 Do I need to pre-order the PS5?

 The good news is that you might not need to pre-order the PS5 to get one on launch day.
 Sony has reportedly ramped up the production of the console.
-The company will reportedly order at least 50% more PS5 consoles than originally planned, according to Bloomberg Japan and Nikkei.
+The company will reportedly order at least 50% more PS5 consoles than originally planned, according to Bloomberg Japan (opens in new tab) and Nikkei (opens in new tab).
 Instead of producing about six million consoles, Sony will make either nine or 10 million this year.